What are my payment options?

 At Belmont Dentistry we offer many ways to manage the costs of your dental care.
 In addition to accepting and participating with many dental insurances we also offer interest free financing as well as in-office payment plans.
 Cash, check, Visa and MasterCard are also acceptable.

 Please don't let finances be a barrier to getting the necessary dental care you deserve.
-Call us at 616-284-3200 for a free consult, we'd be happy to discuss options with you.
+Call us at 616-284-3200 for a consult, we'd be happy to discuss options with you.

 I'm missing a tooth/teeth, What are my options?